Isabella Binney Cogswell

-Isabella Cogswell (6 July 1819 – 6 December 1874) was born in Halifax, a daughter to Henry Hezekiah Cogswell and his wife.
+Isabella Cogswell (6 July 1819 – 6 December 1874) was a Canadian businesswoman.
+She was born in Halifax, a daughter to Henry Cogswell and Isabella Ellis.

 Cogswell showed a business acumen that stood her in good stead in funding her philanthropic activities during her lifetime.
 A shrewd businesswoman, her business dealings helped fund a variety of causes within her native Nova Scotia.
-She is commemorated with a plaque in St. Paul's Church (Halifax).
+She is commemorated with a plaque in St. Paul's Church.